OP-2 (thickener): Composition

+OP-2 is an aluminum salt of petroleum acid derivatives.
+The OP-2 and gasoline solution behaves like an unconventional fluid.
+Its non-stoichiometric formula is (RCOO)1.5Al(OH)1.5 (OP-2A).
+OP-2 has approximately the same thickening capabilities as napalm, but much more compatible with other fuels, such as isooctane, and stable to aerial oxidation and thinning.
+On the cardboard packaging of the OP-2, the inscription "H.A." refers to its unit component, aluminum naphthenate.

+History

 The principle of a viscous incendiary weapon was first realized in the early Middle Ages in the form of Greek fire.
-In modern times, the first tests were carried out during the first world war in the form of solidified oil, developed by CWS.
+In modern times, the first tests were carried out during the first world war in the form of solidified oil (SO), developed by CWS.
 Gasoline and rubber mixtures were tested post-war and during the early stages of WWII.
 Rubber shortages, caused by the territorial expansion of imperial Japan, forced it to be replaced by synthetic materials.

-During the early stages of the WWII, A. P. Ionov and Piotr Alexandrovich Rehbinder, in 1939, specialized aluminum naphthenate to be inserted into fuels in order to thicken them.
+During the early stages of the WWII, Amfilogiy Pavlovich Ionov, under collaboration of Piotr Alexandrovich Rehbinder, in 1939, specialized aluminum naphthenate to be inserted into fuels in order to thicken them.
+Their work was perfected by A. A. Trapeznikov and N. A. Bakh at the Institute of Physical Chemistry, Academy of Sciences of the USSR.

-After Pearl Harbor, the CWS began hiring personal to investigate a natural rubber substitute in the US.
-The end result of the investigation was an aluminum soap that specialized in thickening fine fuels.
+After Pearl Harbor, the CWS began hiring staff to investigate a natural rubber substitute in the United States.
+The end result of the investigation was a modified aluminum naphthenate called napalm, which was used to thicken thin fuels.

+Due to the same orders as the initials of its name, OP-2 was, for a long time, interpreted as being the opalm, a "hybrid" swiss thickener.
+OP-2 was re-engineered into a new thickener, the NK, its successor.

+Vietnam War

+The first documented use of the OP-2 was in May 1967 by the North Vietnamese army at Con Thien.
+In addition to this first use, it was used against U.S. troops at Kontum, Lang Vei, Quang Ngai, Bihn Dihn, and Loc Ninh.